Whole Earth Catalog: Spin-offs and inspirations

 In 1969, a store which was inspired by (but not financially connected with) The Whole Earth Catalog, called the Whole Earth Access opened in Berkeley, California.
 It closed in 1998.
-In 1970 a store called the "Whole Earth Provision Co.", inspired by the catalog, opened in Austin, Texas.
-It has six stores in Austin, Houston, Dallas, and San Antonio.
+Similarly, outdoors store "Whole Earth Provision Co." opened in Austin, Texas in 1970.

 In late 2006, Worldchanging released their 600-page compendium of solutions, Worldchanging: A User's Guide for the 21st Century, which Bill McKibben, in an article in the New York Review of Books called "The Whole Earth Catalog retooled for the iPod generation."
 The editor of Worldchanging has since acknowledged the Catalog as a prime inspiration.

 Whole Arctic Catalog was written by Pamela Richot and Published in Backet 3: At Extremes in 2015 to draw attention to threats to the arctic region specifically, similarly to how The Whole Earth Catalog drew attention to global environmental threats.

 Baker Creek Heirloom Seeds publishes a Whole Seed Catalog, with a title and cover image inspired by the Whole Earth Catalog.

 Kevin Kelly, mentioned above for his role in editing later editions of the Whole Earth Catalog, maintains a web site—Cool-Tools.org—that publishes reviews of "the best/cheapest tools available.
 Tools are defined broadly as anything that can be useful.
 This includes hand tools, machines, books, software, gadgets, websites, maps, and even ideas."
 He also published a large format book in 2013—Cool Tools A Catalog of Possibilities—which draws on the many reviews published over the years on that web site.
 The format, size, and style of the book reflect and pay homage to the original Whole Earth Catalog.